- The picturesque Saône

-Explore the river Rhône from Lyon to the Mediterranean on a fantastic 14-night river cruise taking in the historic papal seat of Avignon and the Ardèche, Van Gogh’s Arles, Marseilles and Lyon…
+Explore the river Rhône from Lyon to the Mediterranean on a fantastic 14-night French river cruise taking in the historic papal seat of Avignon and the Ardèche, Van Gogh’s Arles, Marseilles and Lyon…

 41 meals: 14 breakfasts, 13 lunches and 14 dinners

-- Free bar open 13 hours a day†
+Free bar open 12 hours a day†

-- Saga Cruise Host
+Saga Cruise Assistant

 - Return Eurostar travel and transfers

-- entertainment and activities on the ship
+- Entertainment and activities on the ship

 - Luggage collection and delivery service